 This section connects downtown Jim Thorpe to the Weissport section of trail via a new pedestrian bridge over the Lehigh River.
 The bridge is one of the most impressive features on the D&L Trail.
 The Jim Thorpe Trailhead is also a Lehigh River Water Trail access point.
 Please refer to Wildlands Conservancy’s Lehigh River Water Trail website for more information on trips along the water trail.

 Thanks to the many partners, D&L members, and trail users who helped us complete the Mansion House Bridge project!

 Construction projects in this section

 The trail connection project is composed of the following three phases:

 Carbon County Parking Lot – Engineering

-Project will improve trail from the Mansion House Bridge to the existing Weissport Trail.
+Project improved the D&L Trail from the Mansion House Bridge and 3/4 mile towards the existing Weissport Trail.
 The retaining wall is critical to making the Mansion House Bridge universally accessible.
-Work expected to begin Summer 2018.